Svetasv logo

 17 The arrogance of man will be brought low and human pride humbled; the Lord alone will be exalted in that day, 18 and the idols will totally disappear.

 The people of the world are arrogant and proudly self-sufficient because of the wealth and power they acquired from demon worship.
-They are humbled at Christ's coming.
-God alone is exalted on that day and all the demon gods ("idols") are stripped of their power (Rev 6:12-14).
+They are humbled during the Final Tribulation.
+God alone is exalted on that day and all the demon gods ("idols") are stripped of their power (Rev 6:12-14). ( This subunit is similar to the corresponding subunit B1 above, but provides a little additional information.)

 Subunit A2: The wicked hide from the presence of the Lord (2:19)